Nigel2392/quickgo/README.md

 -delim-right: The right delimiter for the project templates.
 -e: A list of files to exclude from the project in glob format.
 -example=false: Print an example project configuration.
--save=false: Import the project from the current directory.
 -host=localhost: The host to run the server on.
 -list=false: List the projects available for use.
+-list-commands=false: List the commands available for all projects.
 -lock=-1: Lock the project configuration.
 1=Lock, 0=Unlock.
 -name: The name of the project.
 -port=8080: The port to run the server on.
+-save=false: Import the project from the current directory.
+-save-command: Save a global command for this user by providing a path to a JS file.
 -serve=false: Serve the project over HTTP.
 -tls-cert: The path to the TLS certificate.
 -tls-key: The path to the TLS key.